 While you often hear about the amazing activities that take place during landings, it’s important to keep in mind that you will be spending the majority of your time onboard.

 Therefore, choosing the right cruise ship with the best onboard entertainment and offshore attractions for your budget and priorities is crucial to your overall experience.

 To help you on your way, we have written a quick guide on what to expect onboard your Antarctica cruise ship.

 What to Expect Onboard Your Antarctica Cruise Ship

 In 2017/18, almost 30 different cruise ships will sail to Antarctica, each with varying levels of comfort and entertainment.
-For a full list please click here.
+Please see our full list of ships.

 Having so many options can be overwhelming, so we’ve broken this down into three distinct categories to help you understand what to expect onboard.

 Luxury Antarctica Cruise Ships offer the ultimate onboard experience, prioritising comfort over price.

 Expect spacious sun-filled decks, several restaurants and boutiques shops, as well as fitness and wellness centres, complete with spas, plunge pools and saunas.